broadinstitute/cromwell/docs/backends/HPC.md

 * `hard-link` - This will create a hard link to the file
 * `soft-link` - Create a symbolic link to the file.
 This strategy is not applicable for tasks which specify a Docker image and will be ignored.
 * `copy` - Make a copy the file
-* `cached-copy` introduced in cromwell 41 as an experimental feature.
+* `cached-copy` An experimental feature.
 This copies files to a file cache in `<workflow_root>/cached-inputs` and then hard links them in the `<call_dir>/inputs` directory.

 `cached-copy` is intended for a shared filesystem that runs on multiple physical disks, where docker containers are used.